raspberrypilearning/lego-robot-face/en/step_7.md

 --- task ---

 Create a function that will move the mouth motors.
-They need to turn in opposite directions, so the left motor will turn to a negative value and the right motor to a positive value. `blocking=False` makes both motors turn at the same time.
+They need to turn in opposite directions, so the left motor will turn to a negative value and the right motor to a positive value.
+Adding `blocking=False` will make both motors turn at the same time.

 --- code ---
 ---